 It took me about three hours until I figured out how where to go to exchange money, get a Sim-Card, get the Sim-Card to work, where to get the right card for using the metro and how the hell am I supposed to navigate this gigantic… oh nevermind, still simpler than Munichs public transportation.

-All those starting out problems you can easily avoid if you dont have this “Oh, I’ll figure it out on the fly like always” attitude that some people, including me, live with.
+All those starting problems you could easily avoid if you don’t have this „Oh, I’ll figure it out on the fly like always“ attitude that some people, including me, life by.

 Well, that was random

 On my way to my capsule hostel, I meet my first travel companion

 I meet Jennie by pure accident, after finally arriving in Asakua I went to the first supermarket I could find, I was starving and was eager to try out Japanese beer (obviously), there was this European girl standing there in front of the supermarket.

 As I came closer she suddenly approached me asking „Hey, you are not from Japan are you?„, I said yes and told her I just arrived, „Oh, that great!
 Would you like to have dinner with me?„.

 That lucky accident was the best thing that could possibly happen for me because, unlike mine, Jennies planning was superb, and she had a bunch of locations and places she wanted to check out.
 From small mountain cities near the ocean up to famous streets downtown in Tokyo Japan.